DOWNLOAD OUR FREE PRINTABLE PACKING LIST!

 Best Worldwide Adapter and Converter for Hair Appliances: DOACE

-While it’s recommended to buy dual voltage hair tools, there may be an occasion you prefer to bring what you already own.
-In that case, reviewers say the DOACE Travel Voltage Converter Kit is reliable and can handle the power conversion easily—from 220-240V to USA standard voltage 110V/120V
+While it’s always recommended to use dual voltage hair tools, there may be times when you prefer to bring your own.
+In such cases, reviewers recommend the DOACE Travel Voltage Converter Kit as a reliable option for handling power conversion—from 220-240V to the standard 110V/120V used in the USA

-This all in one International power adapter and converter has two adapters and four USB ports, which is enough to simultaneously power seven devices.
+This all-in-one International power adapter and converter has two adapters and four USB ports, which is enough to simultaneously power seven devices.
 And the adapters can cover 150 plus countries.
-Satisfied users report it works well with Conair and Babylisspro hair tools, with one even saying it powered their cpap machine!
+Satisfied users note that it works well with popular hair tools like Conair and BabylissPro hair tools.

 Do you travel with a single or multi-country travel adapter?